NourShbair/quiz/README.md

     - Get the question depending on user data and pass these values to continue_play() function to continue the process.
 - `restart_quiz()`
     -  Reset the quiz from the first question.
+- `get_user_data()`
+    -  This function for retrieving the user data from user worksheet and store it in User object
+- `get_random_question()`
+    -  This function for retrieving a random question from the appropriate worksheet depending on its name
+- `update_user_sheet()`
+    -  This function to update the sheet with new records of the user
+- `create_user()`
+    -  This function to create new user and update the sheet with new records of the user
 - `main()`
     - Run all program functions.